Andrés Ferrari

-Andrés Martín Ferrari Malviera (born 3 January 2003) is a Uruguayan professional footballer who plays as a forward for Belgian Pro League club Sint-Truiden.
+Andrés Martín Ferrari Malviera (born 3 January 2003) is a Uruguayan professional footballer who plays as a forward for Sporting Gijón, on loan from Belgian Pro League club Sint-Truiden.

 Club career

 Born in Sauce to a family of Italian descent, Ferrari started his career at the age of six, joining the futsal team Club BBC before switching to football with Sportivo Artigas the following year.
 He also played at the football school Profe Santos, before spending time alternating between the academies of Peñarol and Defensor Sporting.
 He eventually decided to continue with Defensor Sporting and went on to make his professional debut on 29 May 2022, in a 1–1 draw against Deportivo Maldonado.

 On 6 April 2023, Ferrari joined Spanish club Villarreal on a five-year deal until July 2028.

 On 26 August 2024, Ferrari joined Sint-Truiden in Belgium on a season-long loan, making his debut as substitute in a 3-0 away win at Beerschot on 21 September 2024, scoring a late equaliser the following week in a 1-1 draw at Cercle Brugge.

+On 23 January 2026, Ferrari was loaned to Spanish club Sporting Gijón, until the end of the season.
+On 28 July, his loan was extended for a further year.